-Along with teaching and influencing students and colleagues at the university, I had the joy to exercise my PhD training in hermeneutics by teaching seminary classes to indigenous pastors.
+Along with teaching and influencing students and colleagues at the university, I had the joy to exercise my PhD training in hermeneutics by teaching seminary classes to local pastors.
 We also were heavily involved in the international church in the city.
 I served as both a deacon and then an elder for a large congregation of over 3,000 expats for 12 years.
 Later we were called to help shepherd a church plant in a different location in 2012 that grew from 20 to over 100 by the end of our time there.

 Looking back through the years we can see how God was faithful in bringing us through joys and trials, triumphs and disappointments.
 The things we have learned, the lives God has impacted, and the blessings we have received will continue to echo into eternity.

 Our family of four got off the plane after 17 hours of flying through three countries dragging eight 70-pound suitcases with all our worldly belongings.
 We were exhausted and jetlagged but happy to finally arrive in the land to which God had called me twelve years earlier.
 We were met at arrivals by a very excited Miss Smith, a junior staff person in the Foreign affairs office of the university.
 She was holding up a sign with our name and picture on it jumping in place like we were some important celebrities she was going to meet.
 We got into a little “bread van” with all our suitcases and travelled for about thirty minutes along the main highway to reach the university campus.